timpaquatte/pytest-mutagen/README.md

 ## Run the tests
 `python3 -m pytest --mutate file_with_test_functions_and_mutations.py`

+> The `--quick-mut` option will stop each mutant after its first failed test.
+If not specified each mutant will run the whole test suite

 ## Examples
 * The file short_example.py is a very simple example of the use of mutagen to test a merge sort function